rajamannn/Chaser_Light_Project/README.md

 2. Upload the Arduino code from the repository to the board.
 3. Observe the LED patterns in action.

+## Project Image 🖼️
+An image of the circuit/setup has been attached in this repository.

 ## Notes
 - All code files are available in this repository.
 - LED blink speed can be adjusted by modifying the delay value in the code.